bsdbx/Batcher-render-messenger/README.md

 ___

 ### __Support__
-    You can show your love simply by sending me couple bucks!
+    You can show gratitude simply by sending me couple bucks!
 If you like an addon or just want to make me happy, donation will be the best choise!
 [![](https://pics.paypal.com/00/s/OTQyOTE5OTMtOTUwZC00ZTYyLWFiMTAtOTNlOTZiYzdiOWZj/file.PNG)](https://www.paypal.com/donate/?hosted_button_id=S7398ZSHZUU2A)